What is sustainability risk management (SRM)?

-Organizations implementing SRM generally focus on the environmental effects of each business process individually and then look for ways to minimize them.
-The IT department assists by managing data as it relates to the company's sustainability goals and providing automated auditing and reporting capabilities.
+The growing concerns over ESG risks have been fueled in large part by climate change, which is why the SRM efforts at many organizations have focused on the environmental impact of their operations.
+To this end, they have evaluated each business process individually and then looked for ways to minimize their effect on the environment.
+Where applicable, the IT department has assisted with this effort by managing data as it relates to the company's sustainability goals as well as providing automated auditing and reporting capabilities.

-An effective SRM framework can help management identify emerging issues of concern that may affect supply chain, operations and production.
-Examples of emerging issues include the availability of renewable energy sources, the depletion of non-renewable resources or changing government regulations.
+An effective SRM framework can help management identify emerging ESG challenges that could affect the organization's operations, including production, supply chain, health and safety, and other areas of concern.
+Examples of emerging issues include the availability of renewable energy sources, depletion of non-renewable resources and changing government regulations.